38 Idioms About Missing Someone

 Other ways to say: Left out, alone

-Fun Fact/Origin: A “third wheel” is extra—like a tricycle wheel where it’s not needed.
+Fun Fact/Origin: A “third wheel” is extra—like a tricycle when two wheels would do.

 • I looked at our photos and went down memory lane.